tomnomnom/ASCIIPoint/README.md

 * jp2a

 ## Instructions
-Run `./present.sh` to see the example slides.
+Run `./present.php example-slides/*` to see the example slides.
 Advance slides with Enter.

+If you receive the error `./present.php: Permission denied`: you may need to set the present script to be executable using `chmod +x present.php`.

 ## Demo
 A screencast can be seen here: http://www.youtube.com/watch?v=9wPgShYsN2Y